pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 Yes.

-Do I think that the amount of collective energy that's gone into Poetry/Hatch/Pipenv/PDM development, collectively, would have made more than a meaningful dent at this issue?
+Do I think that the amount of energy that's gone into Poetry/Hatch/Pipenv/PDM development, collectively, would have made more than a meaningful dent at this issue?

 Yes.